hanhanwu/Hanhan_COLAB_Experiemnts/README.md

 * [Graph DB - Link Prediction][13]
   * Train a model to predict whether 2nodes will be connected or not
   * Needs label data and also assumes the unconnected nodes won't be connected...

+* [Graph DB - Build Directional Graph][14]
+  * Some basics aabout how to build directional graph with edge weights

 [1]:https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d
 [2]:https://github.com/hanhanwu/Hanhan_COLAB_Experiemnts/blob/master/SVD_intro.ipynb